OpCo – A DAO-adjacent Entity for Strategy Execution

 OAT Compensation Structure

 OAT members must be properly compensated, highly incentivized to commit their full attention to the outlined responsibilities, and aligned with Arbitrum DAO’s long-term success.
-OAT members’ base monthly payment is $5K.
-We believe an additional ARB-denominated, vesting bonus payment should be allocated to OAT members to ensure long-term alignment and fair compensation.
-Subject to community feedback on this forum post, a bonus of 1M ARB designated for OAT members (excluding the Arbitrum Foundation in its role as an observer) will be included in the Snapshot vote for OpCo.
+OAT members’ base monthly payment is $7.5K (excluding the Arbitrum Foundation in its role as an observer).
+An additional 1M ARB vesting bonus payment will be allocated to OAT members (excluding the Arbitrum Foundation in its role as an observer) to ensure long-term alignment and fair compensation.
 At the end of the first OAT term, 50% of this ARB would be sent to a vesting contract that would release the funds after a 24-month cliff following the first OAT term’s end.
-Each individual who is an active member when the OAT term ends and was appointed as part of the dedicated election process would be allocated an equal share of the funds (100K ARB).
+Each individual who is an active member when the OAT term ends and was appointed as part of the dedicated election process will be allocated an equal share of the funds (100K ARB).
 If an OAT member steps down or is removed, they become ineligible for the bonus, in which case that ARB would be allocated pro rata to the replacing member.
 For example, if the initial OAT term’s length is 14 months and a replacement member is appointed with 7 months remaining in the initial term, they would be eligible to receive a bonus of 50K ARB subject to the same vesting terms as outlined above.
-The other 500K ARB would be allocated in a similar manner as described above for the second OAT term.
+The other 500K ARB will be allocated in a similar manner as described above for the second OAT term.

-Governance and Compliance Requirements for OpCo’s Internal Employees and the OAT
+Governance and Compliance Requirements for OpCo, its Internal Employees, and the OAT

-The non-exhaustive list of governance and compliance obligations for OpCo’s internal employees and OAT members comprises:
+The non-exhaustive list of governance and compliance obligations for OpCo, its internal employees, and OAT members comprises:

 • Bound to be aligned with the community values listed in The Amended Constitution of the Arbitrum DAO, be committed to prioritizing the Arbitrum DAO’s needs, and act in absolute good faith and utmost honesty to fulfill their duties to the best of their abilities.